 What this is really about is the fact that EWWW IO will re-optimize your thumbnails when you rebuild them.

 I'm glad you asked, and the answer is that it is not possible to generate fully-compressed thumbnails using core WordPress functions.
 Mostly, it's a matter of speed vs. size in the compression process.
 In WordPress, the thumbnails generated are done as fast as possible, with little regard for the size of the image.
 Also, WordPress tries not to blow up your server by using too many resources when resizing images (memory & CPU usage can go nuts on larger images).

 The Special Secret Surprise

 For everyone that still pays per credit, I have good news and bad news.
 First, the bad news, it's still going to cost money, whichever plugin you use to regenerate the thumbnails.
 The good news is, if you got this far, you're eligible for a huge discount (66%).
 And here's how to get it:

 Before you start regenerating thumbnails, check your account balance in the EWWW IO plugin status box.
 Write down your current usage.
 Then, when the regenerate process is complete, check the balance again.
-Send us those two numbers, and ask for a "thumb regen" discount (contact form below).
+Send those two numbers to our support team, and ask for a "thumb regen" discount.